AlexAegis/minesweeper/readme.md

 ### Differences

 > I either can't fix these, or they would make no sense to fix.
+There are of
+> course many more differences, these are the ones I noticed and thought worth
+> mentioning.

 - Font used does not contain actual bold versions of Tahoma at 8px
 - The edges of the tiles and panels within Minesweeper have some